pseewald/vim-anyfold/README.md

 * Folding mechanism based on indented blocks that has a very intuitive and predictable behaviour (see examples below).
 * Results comparable to syntax aware folding methods but generic algorithm that does not rely on language specific rules.
 * Works out of the box for any filetypes, optimal results for all indented languages (including properly indented curly brace languages).
-* Shortcuts to toggle folds and to navigate to beginning / end of a block and to previous / next indented block.
+* Shortcuts to navigate to beginning / end of a block and to previous / next indented block.
 * Can handle corner cases with ease (comments, varying indentation widths, line breaks).

 It has the following shortcomings: